 Be sure whatever your decision, you can stand before Jesus with a clear conscious and a pure heart.

 I think a great prayer in this situation is:

 Create in me a pure heart, O God, and renew a steadfast spirit within me.

 ~Psalm 51:10 (NIV)

-A pure heart.
-One that is not tempted by money.
-A steadfast spirit.
-One that strives to live according to God’s moral and ethical standards.
+I pray we all have pure hearts and a steadfast spirit.
+Hearts not tempted by money and that strive to live according to God’s moral and ethical standards.